Skip to content

 scratch_pad

 Observation masking via scratch pad files to reduce context bloat in automation sessions.
-When enabled: true, the scratch-pad-redirect PreToolUse hook (hooks/scripts/scratch-pad-redirect.sh) rewrites large Bash outputs and large Read calls to a scratch file + tail, keeping the transcript small.
+When enabled: true, the scratch-pad-redirect PreToolUse hook (hooks/scripts/scratch-pad-redirect.sh) rewrites large Bash outputs to a scratch file + tail, keeping the transcript small.
+Read is not intercepted — denying a Read edit-locks the file for the session (BUG-2357), and Read is already self-capping via offset/limit.

 Key Default Description